Articles related to no child left behind

 Pros and Cons of the No Child Left Behind Act - Liberal Politics

-The No Child Left Behind Act of 2002 was initially legislated for 5 years, and has since been temporarily extended, but not reauthorized by Congress.
+The No Child Left Behind Act of 2002 (NCLB) was initially legislated for 5 years, and has been since temporarily extended, but not officially reauthorized.

 What Is NCLB? - No Child Left Behind - Children With Special Needs